 Jesus spent his life with sinners, thieves, adulterers and the like.
 Jesus taught us that the question is not what one has done; the question is, have you repented?
 If you full heartedly repent it, then God will forgive.

 Do you know the TV-series My name is Earl?
 In that series, a petty crook discovers "karma," the spiritual concept that if you do good, good will be done to you.
-Earl did only bad things, and he decides to make up for every single one of them.
-He writes a list of all the bad things that he had done (there are many quite ridiculous ones).
+Earl did many bad things so far, and he decides to make up for every single one of them.
+He writes a list of all the bad things that he had done (there are quite severe and some ridiculous ones).
 He approaches those who were involved or affected by his bad deeds and asks them how he can make up for it so that he can cross them off his list.
 Everyone wants something different, and he tries in multiple ways to give something back to the people.
 Despite the bad things that he has done, they really appreciate his change in behavior.
 It takes guts to even approach those people, and some stories are quite remarkable.

 I was personally inspired by it.
 I also did some things in my life that were not at all good and that I am not proud of.
 I created a list, and I am working on making up for it.
-Can I just tell you: that feeling when making up for something bad is unbelievably good!
+From what I experienced so far, I can tell you: that feeling when making up for something bad is unbelievably good!
 Thick stones fall off my heart and my conscience lightens up immensely every time I resolve something.

-For example, while I was studying I was visiting a bar with some colleagues.
-We were sitting outside, drinking and having a good time.
+For example, while I was studying in Sweden, I was visiting a bar with some colleagues.
 On the chairs outside they had nice blankets to warm their guests.
-We agreed to take one of those nice blankets with us, secretly.
+Despite winter time, we were sitting outside, drinking and having a good time.
+With a friend, I agreed to take one of those nice blankets with us, secretly.
 As the blanket was at my house, every time I looked at the blanket I had a bad conscience.
 Such a blanket costs something, and if everyone just took one, the bar would not offer them anymore, which would be a pity.
 It was not my blanket, and it felt wrong to have it.
-I searched for the bar on the Internet and wrote to them.
+Many year later, I searched for the bar on the Internet and wrote to them.
 I explained the situation, said I was sorry, and asked them how I could make up for it (e.g. send the blanket back, pay for it, etc.).
 Sending that message felt very good.
 The answer came promptly.
 They thanked me for the honesty but said that to save the environment I should not send the blanket back but donate it to a charity close by, and I should invite my friends for a beer and tell them about their great bar.
 I felt extremely relieved.
 I donated the blanket and told my friends about the great bar!
 And if you ever visit Malmö in Sweden, go to best bar in town—the Moosehead Bar (https://www.facebook.com/MooseheadBarLillaTorg/).
 However, kindly leave the nice red blankets where they are!

 You can make up for anything if you truly repent.
 Try it.
 Take all your guts and just do it.
 It will feel wonderful and lighten up your soul!